-3.1 Technique Components
+3.1Technique Components

-Figure 2 shows the architecture of our technique and of the ARDILLA tool that we created as an implementation of the technique for PHP.
+Figure 2 shows the architecture of our technique and of the Ardilla tool that we created as an implementation of the technique for PHP.
 Here, we briefly describe its four components as an aid in understanding the algorithms.
-Section 4 describes ARDILLA and the four components in detail.
+Section 4 describes ArdILLA and the four components in detail.

 - The Input Generator creates a set of inputs for the program under test, aiming to cover many control-flow paths. - The Executor/Taint Propagator runs the program on each input produced by the input generator and tracks which parts (parameters) of the input flow into sensitive sinks.
-For each sensitive sink, the executor outputs a set of input parameters whose values flow into the sink (called a taint set). - The Attack Generator/Checker takes a list of taint sets (one for each sensitive sink), creates candidate attacks by modifying the inputs in the taint sets using a library of SQLI and XSS attack patterns, and runs the program on the candidate attacks to determine (check) which are real attacks. - The Concrete+Symbolic Database is a relational database engine that can execute SQL statements both concretely and symbolically.
-Our technique uses this component to track the flow of tainted data through the database, which is critical for accurate detection of second-order XSS attacks.
+For each sensitive sink, the executor outputs a set of input parameters whose values flow into the sink (called a taint set). - The Attack Generator/Checker takes a list of taint sets (one for each sensitive sink), creates candidate attacks by modifying the inputs in the taint sets using a library of SQLI and XSS attack patterns, and runs the program on the candidate attacks to determine (check) which are real attacks.

-parameters: program \mathcal{P} , database state dbresult: SQLI or first-order XSS attack vectors

-1 attacks := \emptyset ;
+parameters: program \mathcal{P} , database state dbresult : SQLI or first-order XSS attack vectors attacks := \emptyset :

-- 2 while not timeExpired() do

-3 input := generateNewInput(P);

-- 3 input := generateNewInput(P);

-4 (taints db') := exec&Propagate?

-- $\langle taints, db' \rangle \coloneqq exec \& Propagate Taints(\mathcal{P}, input, db);$
+- 1 - while not timeExpired() do 2 - $input := generateNewInput(\mathcal{P});$ 4 - $\langle taints, db' \rangle := exec \& PropagateTaints(\mathcal{P}, input, db);$ 5

-- $attacks := attacks \cup gen \& CheckAttacks(taints, \mathcal{P}, input);$